113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 <dt>NAME (required)</dt>
 <dd>Name of the API key to be created.</dd>
 <dt>-d <i>DESCRIPTION</i> (optional)</dt>
-<dd>Description of the API key</dd>
+<dd>Description of the API key.</dd>
 <dt>-f, -- file <i>FILE</i></dt>
-<dd>Save API key information to specified file.
+<dd>Save API key information to a specified file.
 If not set, the JSON content will be displayed.</dd>
 </dl>

 <strong>Examples</strong>:

-Create an API key and save to a file
+Create an API key and save to a file.

 ```
 bluemix iam api-key-create MyKey -d "this is my API key" -f key_file